rosamundzhu/CS50x2022/CS50note6-10.md

 ## Week 10
 the memory of the elements in an array are stored **contiguously**

-'in random locations that happen to be available' is probably describing your use of malloc in the heap
+in random locations that happen to be available' is probably describing your use of malloc in the heap